 Bicycle ridership continues to climb in San Francisco.
 On one hand, that news is welcome.
 Bicycle ridership promotes healthy lifestyles, decreases toxic emissions, and de-clutters city streets.
-But, as a bicycle accident lawyer, I know there’s a downside to this trend as well: more bicyclists in The City by the Bay equate to more bicycle accidents in San Francisco, Oakland and San Jose.
+But, as a bicycle accident lawyer, I know there’s a downside to this trend as well: more bicyclists in The City by the Bay equate to more bicycle accidents in San Francisco.

 How many?
 SFPD and area hospital data shows that between 2000 and 2009 there were just over 5,000 bicycle accidents in San Francisco reported to either police or medical professionals.
 That data is broken down below where you’ll find a list of the most common bicycle accident injuries in San Francisco.
 Hopefully understanding how and why some of these accidents occur can prevent or lessen the severity of future accidents.